 Welcome back to my weekly column, “The Waiting Room”.
 Feels good to be back after missing out last week due to a family vacation.
-In this column’s place last week was my interview with Brad Dukes which if you haven’t already checked out you can do so by clicking this link My Interview With Brad Dukes.
+In this column’s place last week was my interview with Brad Dukes, which you should check out!
 Without any further ado, let’s rock!
 C’mon, you know I had to.

 So let’s get the Audrey sized elephant out of the room next.
 No, I don’t think L&F were trolling us.
-No I don’t think it’s some kind of meta “Invitation to Love” reference either.
-I think it’s actual pretty logical.
-Yes Audrey as an 18 year old sought out love.
+No, I don’t think it’s some kind of meta “Invitation to Love” reference either.
+I think it’s actually pretty logical.
+Yes, Audrey as an 18 year old sought out love.
 Most 18 year olds do.
 Let’s not forget where she comes from and who her parents are though.
 A marriage based on a contract and not love does not seem out of the question for her character.
 Audrey lashing out at her rather small husband actually seemed pretty fitting as well.
 Audrey having an affair made me think of her infamous lines about getting what she wants from the original series.
-This seems very much like Audrey 25 years later.
-No her first scene wasn’t the way a typical television show would have introduced a fan favorite character but this isn’t normal TV.
+This sounds very much like Audrey 25 years later.
+No, her first scene wasn’t the way a typical television show would have introduced a fan favorite character, but this isn’t normal TV.
 I do think the several minutes of dialogue exchanged between Audrey and Charlie were very important.
 The internet is buzzing today about who Billy is and if he’s the same Billy mentioned in a scene at the Double R several weeks ago.
 Could be.
-Was Charlie learning about Richard’s crimes when he sat silent on the phone?
+Was Charlie learning about Richard’s crimes when he sat silently on the phone?
 Perhaps.
 Do I think Audrey will have a lot more to do moving forward?
 Yes.
 Prediction: Richard Horne kills Charlie.
 Relax Audrey fans.
-Yes her introduction was awkward and not glamourous.
-Doesn’t mean a thing though.
+Yes, her introduction was awkward and not glamorous.
+It doesn’t mean a thing though.